sparce/BOM_questions/README.md

  to what I have here.
  * For teaching purposes, this code is more excessively commented than is usual.
  * The raw data files **are** included in the repository for easy reproducibility.
 This may not be appropriate if you have very large data files or they should not be publicly accessible.
+If excluding raw data files from the repository, this README file is a good place to keep instructions on how to access the data, and where the files need to be saved for the script to function.
  * The result files are *also* included in the repository.
 Because these files can be completely recreated from the analysis script and the data files, it is not usually necessary to include them in the repository.
 I have done so here to allow people to see my output without needing to run the